Why Can’t Interpreters Use Digital Notes?

 • Focus: Using paper eliminates distractions from notifications or app-related interruptions.

-Additionally, interpreters’ notes are typically discarded after the assignment, ensuring confidentiality.
+Interpreters’ notes are also typically destroyed after the assignment, keeping confidentiality intact.

 Are There Legal Restrictions?